Connect to Context Handler with SAML 2.0

 3. Fill out the fields and select User system (DK: Brugervendt system)

-5. Fill out the rest and click Save (DK: Gem)
+8. Fill out the rest, accept the terms and click Save (DK: Gem)

 3 - Add privilege claim transformation in FoxIDs Control Client

-FoxIDs can transforms the DK privilege XML claim to a JSON claim.
+FoxIDs can transform the DK privilege XML claim to a JSON claim.
 It is recommended to add the transformation in order to obtain smaller claims and tokens.
 Furthermore, it makes the tokens readable.

-2. Remove the original privilege claim from the claims pipeline.
+4. As action select Remove claim, to remove the original privilege claim from the claims pipeline

-Context Handler SAML 2.0 up-party privilege claim transformation
+Context Handler SAML 2.0 authentication method privilege claim transformation

 4 - Add SAML 2.0 claim to JWT claim mappings in FoxIDs Control Client

 FoxIDs internally converts SAML 2.0 clams to JWT claims.
-Context Handler use a OIOSAML 2 or OIOSAML 3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added.
+Context Handler use a OIOSAML3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added in the environment.

 1. Go to Settings tab and Claim mappings